beygi/tiny-spa/README.md

-# Tiny-Spa is a full featured SPA boilerplate in less than 30kb (gzipped)
+# Tiny-Spa is a full featured single page progressive web application boilerplate in less than 30kb (gzipped)

 ## Feauters and included libraries:
 * Preact